Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Hybrid information divergences and model-form uncertainty

 \subsection{Propagation of model-form uncertainty}

 A key challenge addressed in this work concerns the propagation of model-form uncertainty within the goal-oriented framework in \cref{fig:layers-subsurface-flow-model}.
-We view the propagation of model-form uncertainty as a modeling error,
+We view the propagation of model-form uncertainty as a modeling error or model bias,

 the weak error between a QoI evaluated under a nominal measure $\Pb$ and an alternative measure $\Qb$.
-We then seek representations for $\Pb$ and $\Qb$ that will allow us to track the propagation of uncertainty from model inputs to outputs as illustrated in \cref{fig:propagation-uncertainty}.
+We do not give a method for choosing the nominal model $\Pb$ or the alternative model $\Qb$, but only a method for reasoning quantitatively about the effect that different modeling choices will have on decision support.
+In this context we view the nominal model $\Pb$ as a computationally tractable model or surrogate presently being used to inform decision tasks; in subsurface flow, the nominal model would be derived from the conceptual model chosen by a geoscientist that summarizes what is known about the hydrogeological system (\cite{AndersonEtAl:2015gw,Tartakovsky2013:rv}).
+Respectively, the alternative model $\Qb$ can either be viewed as a fine scale model that is not computationally tractable (for instance $\Pb$ as a coarse-grained model for $\Qb$) or, in view of sparse data, as another surrogate that is also plausible ($\Qb$ equally as plausible as the nominal model $P$).
+In either case, the weak error \cref{eq:weak-error-observables} suggests how different modeling choices impact model predictions of the QoI.
+We seek representations for $\Pb$ and $\Qb$ that will allow us to track the propagation of uncertainty from model inputs to outputs as illustrated in \cref{fig:propagation-uncertainty}.
 We observe that although the propagation of model-form uncertainty is controlled by \cref{eq:weak-error-observables}, quantifying the propagation directly using \cref{eq:weak-error-observables} will be computationally infeasible (cf.\ \cref{cor:info-budget} below).

-As the conductivity field $a$ is a source of epistemic uncertainty, the distribution of $y = (\bar{a}_n)$ is not known and it will therefore be of natural interest to compare the effects of different solver inputs as suggested in \cref{fig:propagation-uncertainty}.
-To this end we consider
+As the conductivity field $a$ is a source of epistemic uncertainty, the distribution of $y = (\bar{a}_n)$ is not known and it will be of natural interest to study the propagation of this source of uncertainty in particular and to compare the effects of different solver inputs as suggested in \cref{fig:propagation-uncertainty}.
+To this end, we consider